reading-tribe/zula/README.md

 # Zula, The Reading Tribe

 Zula is on a mission to amplify diversity and inclusion in children's libraries and bookshelves around the globe!

 We are aiming to develop an open-source + premium subscription online library for inclusive childrens books.

 ## Project Setup

 - Backend written in Golang
-- Frontedn written in JavaScript using React
+- Frontend written in TypeScript using React

 ### Folder Structure